eshan-one/Color-Scheme-API-/README.md

 ## Description

-The Color Scheme API generates color schemes by making requests to thecolorapi.com.
+The Color Scheme API generates color schemes by making requests to the colorapi.com.
 It takes a seed color as input and retrieves a scheme of colors related to that seed color.

 The project consists of the following files:
 - `index.html`: The HTML file for the color scheme generator UI.